mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ```

 We have to increase the offset by 4 in the call to the range function (`buffer(offset,length)`) in
 order to read 4 new bytes for every field.
-If we were dealing with something else than int32s we
+If we were dealing with something other than int32s we
 would of course have to increase by something else.

 The packet details pane finally looks like this: